MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/implementing-basic-logic/loops/loop-condition.md

 The condition consists of two operands and an operator.
 The platform supports the most significant logical operations, such as **equal**, **not equal**, and **greater than**.

 ![An example flow with a Loop condition action.](../../media/loop-condition/loop-condition-example.png)

+In case you need to exit the loop before the specified iterations are completed, use the **Exit** loop action.
+To skip the current iteration, use the **Next loop** action.